cubtera/cubtera/README.md

 brew tap cubtera/cubtera
 brew install cubtera
 ```
-or download binary from [releases](https://ginhub.com/cubtera/cubtera/releases) and put it to your PATH.
+Or download binary from [releases](https://github.com/cubtera/cubtera/releases) and add it to your PATH.

-Configure cli with [config file](.github/docs/config.md) or with [environment variables](.github/docs/config.md#environment-variables).
+Configure the CLI using either a [config file](.github/docs/config.md) or [environment variables](.github/docs/config.md#environment-variables).

 ## Core Concepts

 ### Dimensions

-Cubtera uses the concept of "dimensions" to organize and manage infrastructure.
-Dimensions can represent any logical grouping or layer of your infrastructure.
-Examples include:
+Cubtera uses "dimensions" to organize and manage infrastructure.
+Dimensions represent logical groupings or layers of your infrastructure, such as:

-- Cloud accounts (e.g., management, production, staging)
+- Cloud accounts (management, production, staging)
-- Environments (e.g., dev, test, staging, production)
+- Environments (dev, test, staging, production)
-- Data centers (e.g., different regions or types of data centers related to one env)
+- Data centers (regions or types of data centers)
-- Applications (e.g., different applications or services with the same flows)
+- Applications (different services with similar deployment flows)
-- And more (user-definable: databases, storages, domains, etc.)
+- Custom dimensions (databases, storage, domains, etc.)

-Dimensions could be hierarchical and can have parent-child relationships, as well as flat dimensions with no relationships.
+Dimensions can be either hierarchical (with parent-child relationships) or flat (independent).

 ### Participants

-Each dimension type can have multiple "participants," which are specific instances or configurations within that dimension.
+Each dimension type contains multiple "participants" - specific instances or configurations within that dimension.
 Participants are defined in JSON files and stored in the inventory.

 ### Units

-Units are the smallest operational entities in Cubtera, representing specific scripts or actions that can be performed on your infrastructure by different tools like Terraform, Opentofu, Bash Scripts, Helm,  etc.
+Units are the atomic operational components in Cubtera.
+They represent specific infrastructure tasks that can be executed using various tools:

+- Terraform/OpenTofu modules
+- Bash scripts
+- Helm charts
+- Other IaC tools

-Units are stored in the inventory and can be run with different dimensions values and using cubtera variables defined in the inventory and named following simple convention.
+Units are stored in the inventory and can be executed with different dimension values using Cubtera variables.

 ### Features
 - [Units management](.github/docs/unit.md): the same IaC code module (tf, otf, bash, etc.) runs with different dimensions values